 UV and Chemical Resistance

 Like HDPE sheets, PP sheets have good chemical resistance but have poor UV resistance unless stabilized with additives.
-In contrast, HDPE is resistant to various solvents and has a wide variety of applications.
+In contrast, HDPE is resistant to various solvents and has various applications.
 It protects the environment by forming a chemical-resistant barrier and preventing soil and groundwater pollution from liquid constituents of solid waste.

 HDPE sheet manufacturers manufacture these sheets by a catalytic-polymerization of ethylene.
 The manufacturers carry out the process of polymerization either in suspension, gas, or solution-phase reactors.
 To reduce branching, the manufacturers use certain chemicals such as butane, hexane, and octane.

-On the other hand, PP sheet manufacturers manufacture the sheets through the process of molding and extrusion.
-These processes help in melting the polypropylene, which produces spun-bond and meltdown fibers.
-The manufacturers use the injected molding, which is the shaping technique of PP sheets.
-Alternatively, the manufacturers also use other methods such as injection stretch and blow molding.
+On the other hand, PP sheet manufacturers manufacture the sheets through the process of moulding and extrusion.
+These processes help in melting the polypropylene, which produces spun-bond and meltdown fibres.
+The manufacturers use injected moulding, which is the shaping technique of PP sheets.
+Alternatively, the manufacturers use other methods such as injection stretch and blow moulding.

 Features of HDPE and PP Sheets

-The following are some of the main features of HDPE Sheets offered by Singhal Industries:
+The following are some of the main features of HDPE Sheets.

-- The sheets have the capability of high-impact shock applications without cracking, as they are perfect shock absorbers.
+- The sheets are capable of high-impact shock applications without cracking, as they are perfect shock absorbers.

 - The sheets have good corrosion and chemical resistant capacity.
-The sheets have the capability of tolerating acids, alkalis, and other chemicals.
+The sheets can tolerate acids, alkalis, and other chemicals.

 - They absorb low moisture, easy to install, are more durable, toxic-free, and scratchproof.

-- These sheets are resistant to molds, rust, temperature and can withstand extreme weather conditions.
+- These sheets are resistant to moulds, rust, and temperature and can withstand extreme weather conditions.

 On the other hand, Singhal industries’ PP sheets offer the following features: